JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->getDefaultHelperSet Description**

     Gets the default helper set with the helpers that should always be available.

+---